WWM-EMRAN/DIHC_FeatureManager/README.md

 Takes- data, feature_names, signal_frequency, filtering_enabled, lowcut, highcut, manage_exceptional_data

-Returns- <pandas.DatFrame>
+Returns- <pandas.DataFrame>

-Since the segmentation is done earlier, it expects the data to be matched with the signal_frequency, exception can have in the last segment.
+Since the segmentation is done earlier, it expects the data to be matched with the signal_frequency, the exception can be in the last segment.
 It generates features based on the data provided and other criteria of the names of the features, sampling frequency etc.
-It returns a pandas dataframe containing the feature names (column-wise) and the features for the data points (row-wise).
+It returns a pandas DataFrame containing the feature names (column-wise) and the features for the data points (row-wise).

 ###### Arguments
 -------------------------------------
 - data : np.array <list like 2D array>

-    The signal data in 2D numpy array for which the features will be extracted.
+    The signal data is in a 2D numpy array for which the features will be extracted.
 The outer dimension indicates the number of segments and the inner dimension presents the data points in a particular segment.

 ###### Arguments (Optional)
 -------------------------------------
 - feature_names: list(enum:FeatureType) -(list, default=all)

-    List of features that is to be extracted.
-More about is described in "List of feature types"
+    List of features that are to be extracted.
+More about it is described in the "List of feature types"

 - signal_frequency: int -(in Hz, default=256)